nieroku/nvim/README.md

 # Introduction

-Here is my neovim configuration based on `lazy.nvim`.
+Here is my neovim configuration based on [lazy.nvim](https://github.com/folke/lazy.nvim).
 I'm using it for coding, text editing, etc. (for everything)

 # Installation